Reinforcement Learning Improves Traversal of Parametric Knowledge in LLMs: Introduction

-To disentangle knowledge acquisition from navigation, we design three complementary experiments.
-First, inspired by work showing prompt optimization can match RL gains \citep{agrawal2025gepa,khattab2023dspy,ziems2025multi}, we develop {structured prompting} that explicitly guides base models through hierarchical traversal.
-If knowledge exists in base models, prompting should surface it. \textbf{Structured prompting reduces the 24pp gap between DeepSeek-V3 and DeepSeek-R1 to 7pp, suggesting information is present but inaccessible without proper navigation }(Figure~\ref{fig:overview}, right-hand side).
-Second, to validate that improved traversal drives these gains, we introduce a {complexity-stratified patent classification dataset} and {Path Matching Score} metric measuring traversal accuracy.
-We show that as recall depth increases (from fewer than 3 hops to more than 5), \textbf{reasoning models demonstrate superior path recall accuracy}, with the performance gap widening from 5pp to 9pp, demonstrating that reasoning models excel at complex hierarchical navigation (Table~\ref{tab:p2g_model_comparison}).
+To disentangle knowledge acquisition from navigation, we design three complementary experiments. \textbf{First}, inspired by work showing prompt optimization can match RL gains \citep{khattab2023dspy, agrawal2025gepa, ziems2025multi}, we develop structured prompting that explicitly guides models through hierarchical traversal.
+It reduces the 24pp gap between DeepSeek-V3 and DeepSeek-R1 to 7pp on MedConceptsQA, suggesting information is present but only reliably accessible with proper navigation (Figure~\ref{fig:overview}, right-hand side).
+Analysis of majority-voted response distributions further confirms this finding: hierarchical navigation pushes the knowledge distribution from mostly incorrect to mostly correct, while reasoning models---having internalized the navigation policy---change little because they already operate near their performance ceiling.
+We then apply RL to Qwen3-8B-Instruct on unseen facts and find that it also improves recall on held-out facts that are frequent but previously non-extractable.
+This isolates RL’s effect on access to latent parametric knowledge.

+\textbf{Second}, to test whether reasoning models execute a fundamentally better traversal procedure or just a promptable heuristic, we introduce two depth-stratified datasets, IPC-CAR and DBO-CAR, that require recall of nearest common ancestors in patent and ontology hierarchies.
+Using a path-matching score that measures traversal fidelity, we find that the reasoning--instruct gap widens with retrieval depth.
+This indicates that reasoning's advantage emerges specifically under greater retrieval complexity, consistent with procedural navigation rather than memorization.